 Other products actually accelerate the odor-causing reaction that Lume blocks.
 We work in a completely different way from anything else out there.

-The 3.5 oz container provides you with 350 applications so depending on how often and how many areas you apply, do the math on how long one will last you…a long time.
+The 3.0 oz container provides you with 300 applications, so depending on how often and how many areas you apply it to, do the math on how long one will last you…a long time.

-Now that you realize Lume is one product used many ways, why not “Get Primed” and begin to experiment with how often and how much Lume to apply to various odor producing parts of your body?
+Now that you realize Lume is one product used in many ways, why not “Get Primed” and begin to experiment with how often and how much Lume to apply to various odor-producing parts of your body?

 If you are someone who showers every day no matter what, apply less since you are applying it daily.